jackiehjm/stx-docs/doc/source/fault-mgmt/kubernetes/800-series-alarm-messages.rst

    * - Severity:
      - C\*
    * - Proposed Repair Action
      - Update backend setting to reapply configuration.
+Use the following commands to try again:
+       :command:`system storage-backend-delete <storage-backend-name>` AND
+       :command:`system storage-backend-add <storage-backend-name>`.
        Consult the user documentation for more details.
-If problem persists, contact next level of support and provide the output of the following commands:
+If problem persists, contact next level of support.

-       -  ceph status
-       -  ceph fs status
-       -  system storage-backend-list
-       -  system storage-backend-show <storage-backend name>